glennhenry/cs-notes/docs/compilers-and-programming-languages/15-compiler-optimization/compiler-optimization.md

 The detection of dead code is typically performed on [control flow graph](/compilers-and-programming-languages/intermediate-representation#control-flow-graph).

 ![Dead code in control flow graph](./deadcode.png)
-Source : Book 1 page 203
+Source: Book 1 page 203

 In the top control flow graph, a true evaluation would return 10 immediately, without executing the other code.
 On the other hand, a false evaluation of `x < y` would print hello, print goodbye, then finally return 30.
 With this code, we can't eliminate any piece of code because all of them is possible to be executed (unless `x < y` is a known constant).